survivejs/react-book/manuscript/02_developing_with_webpack.md

 app.appendChild(component());
 ```

-We are also going to need some HTML so we can load the bundle:
+We are also going to need some HTML so we can load the generated bundle:

 **build/index.html**